iwnsew/ngweight/README.md

     </doc>

 File "keyterms" contains key terms for each paragraph.
-One line (in TSV) corresponds to a paragraph.
+One line in TSV format corresponds to a paragraph.
 The first number is doc id and the remains are key terms in it.

     1482	norse mythology odin	ask and embla	poetic edda	three	old norse	prose edda	snorri sturluson